-Jim: “I’m a fan of modelling as far as demoing and writing on the road.
-For using them live, I have a Fractal which I like a lot and I think you can get really involved with it and that can drive you mad because there’s so much you can do with it.
+Jim: “I’m a fan of modelling for demoing and writing on the road.
+For playing live I have a Fractal, which I like a lot, and I think you can get really involved with it.
+It can drive you mad because there’s so much you can do with it.

-Mick: “It’s been a while since we’ve been in the studio and things are advancing so fast, but I don’t think you’ll ever replace tubes because tubes are tubes and there’s a sweetness that you’ll never get.
+Mick: “It’s been a while since we’ve been in the studio and things are advancing so fast, but I don’t think you’ll ever replace tubes because tubes are tubes and there’s a sweetness that you’ll never get [with modelling].
 But I have an Axe FXII and it seems so responsive to touch.

 Recording - Mick

 Speaking of digital, as a band that recorded its first album to tape but then came to prominence in the Pro Tools era, Jim and Mick have plenty to say about the pros and cons of both.

 Mick: “Time wasn’t tight [on the first Slipknot album] but we had about two months.
 I banged everything out in two or three days - all of my basic tracks and overdubs.
 The second album took a little bit longer - we were still using two-inch tape on those albums.
 It was, ‘Hold on, missed the punch'.